PeterHe0226/EECS583-reproduce-cgo2017-paper/README.md

 - [Machine HW Information](machine_data/README.md)
 - [Legal Information](legal/README.md)

 **Note:** The Getting Started is at the bottom since it is expected that the user goes through the background section to understand how to use the scripts

+**DISCLAIMER:** We only tested our scripts/implementation on the 2 eecs583 servers made available to us, so we only guarantee that it all works on those 2 servers!!!
 # Background
 This section will go over the purpose of both python scripts and how to use them.